 Trucks are large, powerful vehicles that are extremely useful when it comes to transporting large amounts of materials from one place to another.
 However, sharing the road with commercial trucks is inherently dangerous for commercial vehicles, which are likely to bear the brunt of injuries and damages when accidents occur.
 The sheer size of big rigs puts all other motorists at great risk of injury when involved in a collision with trucks.
 The variety of ways in which a person can be catastrophically injured in these types of accidents is alarming.
 Contact a San Antonio truck accident lawyer.

 In Texas, truck accidents can be devastating, and you need to secure an attorney you can trust both personally and professionally.
-The San Antonio personal injury lawyers at the Villarreal & Begum Law Firm, work for you until your issues are solved because we are dedicated to your recovery.
+The San Antonio personal injury lawyers at the Villarreal & Begum, LAW GUNS, work for you until your issues are solved because we are dedicated to your recovery.
 Contact us today to speak with one of our lawyers in a free consultation.

 Truck accident cases in San Antonio can become complex.
 These cases are not like typical car accident cases where you are dealing with only another driver and an insurance carrier.
 A truck accident often involves various parties, including the truck driver, the trucking company, insurance carriers, and legal teams.
 Your San Antonio truck accident attorney will have the resources and experience necessary to: